chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 }
 ```

+The registration command will only be available after successful creation of the cluster in Rancher, hence the dependency.

 ## Variables

 Certain values, such as the Kubernetes version to use or the number of nodes, are defined as variables, to make overall code maintenance easier: